 Healthcare Staffing & Scheduling Optimization: Common Problem Areas

-In an industry where people are undoubtedly a provider’s strongest focus and greatest asset, ensuring the best frontline talent is available to provide highest quality care to its patients should be a top priority.
-While many providers recognize the value of workforce management and its potential for helping healthcare organizations successfully achieve their mission and vision within the communities they serve, without the right approach to staffing and scheduling, challenges arise.
+In an industry where people are undoubtedly a provider’s strongest focus and greatest asset, ensuring the best frontline talent is available to provide the highest quality care to patients should be a top priority.
+While many providers recognize the value of workforce management and its potential for helping healthcare organizations achieve their mission and vision within the communities they serve, without the right approach to staffing and scheduling, challenges arise.

-Staffing and scheduling has been reported as one of the largest single factors of financial, productivity and quality performance – and when optimized offers the promise of substantial savings and clinical improvement.
+Staffing and scheduling has been reported as one of the largest single factors of financial, productivity and quality performance – and, when optimized, offers the promise of substantial savings and clinical improvement.
 Below are common problem areas which, when properly addressed, have the biggest impact on an organization’s ability to create efficiencies and reduce premium labor spend while continuing to provide high quality care.

-Core Staffing Model –
+Core Staffing Model

 Many organizations put heavy focus on what core staffing numbers should be from a finance perspective rather than letting historical volume fluctuations predict on average what is needed to staff their units.
 This can lead to waste and payroll leakage from over-scheduling when excess cost is paid to under-utilized staff.
 This is further complicated when satisfaction issues arise as caregivers are floated or flexed home.

-Scheduling Practices & Approach –
+Scheduling Practices & Approach

-Daily Staffing/Crisis Management –
+Daily Staffing/Crisis Management

 These scenarios don’t have to be the case.
 When armed with an efficient framework for staff planning and scheduling, providers have the ability to develop volume-adjusted prospective staffing plans and guidelines that align with labor budgets, goals and targets for every department.
-Workforce Insight is frequently engaged by major hospitals and health systems to bring third-party staffing and scheduling optimization expertise.
-We can help implement new scheduling technology, or optimize systems in place to ensure that your organization is getting the most out of the investment it has made.
-Our healthcare workforce management experts can help ensure you’ve got the views you need, providing real-time tools and dashboards to help better predict staffing needs well ahead of time to prevent crisis staffing and paying premium dollars at the 11th hour.
+Workforce Insight is frequently engaged by hospitals and health systems to provide third-party staffing and scheduling optimization expertise.
+Our healthcare workforce management experts can help ensure you’ve got the visibility you need, providing real-time tools and analytics dashboards to help better predict staffing needs well ahead of time to prevent crisis staffing and paying premium dollars in the 11th hour.

-We also work side-by-side with healthcare organizations to construct optimal staffing models, policies and practices, involving the comprehensive assessment and analysis of labor budgeting, staffing and scheduling practices.
+We work side-by-side with healthcare organizations to construct optimal staffing models, policies and practices, involving the comprehensive assessment and analysis of labor budgeting, staffing and scheduling practices.
 Collaborative teams include leaders and key stakeholders from nursing, finance, operations, HR/payroll and IT to explore current staffing plans, budget alignment, caregiver satisfaction, position control, FTE status mix (full time, part time, per-diem/pool, agency by group – RN, LPN, Nursing Assistants, etc.).
 Other factors reviewed include shift differentials, overtime usage, incentives, turnover, vacancy, patient volume forecasts and review of financial, clinical and quality outcomes.
+Workforce Insight also helps implement new scheduling technology, or optimize systems in place to ensure that your organization is getting the most out of the investment it has made.